ewalk153/example-hotwire-posts/README.md

 Small use of stimulus to reset the form on the client.

-TODO: experiment with validation feedback.

 Launch redis easily with: `docker run --rm -it -p 6379:6379 redis:latest`

 # Odd things, I think are correct

 We use two different broadcast channels for post changes:
 1. `broadcasts` to update on the post show page
-2. "posts" to update the index page ()
+2. "posts" to update the index page

 # Key commands used to generate this project
 ```bash